riyasharma0/Basic_Website/README.md

 # Basic_Website
-A basic website using HTML, CSS and JAVASCRIPT.
+A basic website using HTML, SCSS and JAVASCRIPT.